Dan Mullen: The Savior of Florida Football

 By Will Munro ‘20

 November 27, 2017, a date which will live infamy for Nole fans.
-That is the day the University of Florida hired former offensive coordinator (during the 2008 and 2006 National Championships) and former Mississippi State head coach, Dan Mullen, to its head football coaching position.
+That was the day the University of Florida hired former offensive coordinator (who coached the 2008 and 2006 National Championship teams) and former Mississippi State head coach, Dan Mullen, to its head football coaching position.

-The Gators went 3-4 under coach Jim McElwain (former Colorado State head coach), who was fired after an embarrassing loss to archrival Georgia 42-7.
-The Gators finished the 2017 season 4-7 to encapsulate its second losing season since 1979.
+The Gators went 3-4 under coach Jim McElwain (former Colorado State head coach), who was fired after an embarrassing loss to archrival Georgia 42-7, last year.
+The Gators finished the 2017 season 4-7 to encapsulate only its second losing season since 1979.

 Coach Mullen turned the team around.
-He led the team to a 9-3 regular season, a 10th CFP (College Football Playoff) ranking and a New Year’s 6 Bowl birth against number 7, Michigan, in the Chik-fil-A Peach Bowl.
-Mullen produced huge wins over his former team, Mississippi State (MSU), LSU, and an impressive 41-14 win over rival, Florida State Seminoles.
+He led the team to a 9-3 regular season, a 10th CFP (College Football Playoff) ranking and a New Year’s 6 Bowl birth against number 7, Michigan, in the Chik-fil-A Peach Bowl (which will occur on December 29th).
+Mullen produced huge wins over his former team, Mississippi State (MSU), LSU, and an impressive 41-14 win over arch-rival, the Florida State Seminoles.

 The sky’s the limit for the Gators.
 Mullen’s New Year’s Six Bowl birth will attract more recruits.
 These recruits will continue to take Gator football back to the Tebow days.
 National Championship Culture is back in Florida with the Mullen hire.
 For the first time in almost a decade, Florida fans can be hopeful and optimistic for the future.
 A National Championship is in sight.
-Florida fans, like myself having been waiting too long.
+Florida fans, like myself, have waited too long.
 Mullen is bringing the Gators back to the top of the College Football World.
 It’s finally “Great to be a Florida Gator” again!